- Summer 2017 Graduation Information Sheet

 - Students are encouraged to apply to graduate through Enroll & Pay the semester prior to their intended semester of graduation.

-- If a student applies by the early audit deadline then the College Graduation Advisor will be able to review the student’s record before the start of their final semester.
+- If a student applies by the priority graduation check deadline then the College Graduation Advisor will be able to review the student’s record before the start of their final semester.
 This is beneficial for all students, as it allows Graduation Advisors enough time to identify possible issues that may require a change in enrollment, and notify the student.
 If issues are caught early, then the student may still have time to correct their schedules before the first day of their final semester, (rather than finding out in the midst of their last intended semester that there is a problem).

 - Once a student has applied to graduate through Enroll & Pay the College Graduation Advisor will review the student’s record, this is known as a Graduation Review.